wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

 I assume you have already installed Vagrant on your system.

-Provisioning for the VM's is found in the [Vagrantfile][vagrantfile]
+Provisioning for the VM's is found in the [Vagrantfile][Vagrantfile]

 Step through the [m03.sh][module_3] file to begin.